microsoft/CsWinRT/docs/embedded.md

 </Project>
 ```

+You will need to enable Windows Desktop Compatible for all your referenced C++/WinRT components -- either via the properties or in the `.vcxproj` file.

-There is a known issue consuming C++/WinRT authored WinRT Components in a library using embedded support
+There is a known issue consuming C++/WinRT authored WinRT components in a library using embedded support
 when the component is consumed via `ProjectReference`.
 You will need to edit the .vcxproj file of all the components by enabling Windows Desktop Compatible.